-On February 19, 2020, the Company commenced its 7,000 metre Phase II drill program to follow up on high grade results from the 2019 campaign at the Columba silver project.
+On February 19, 2020, the Company commenced a 7,000 meter Phase II drill program to follow up on high grade results from the 2019 campaign at the Columba silver project.

 The 2021 Columba drill program consists of 40 to 45 holes for approximately 7,000 meters, with a budget of \$1,750,000.
 Drilling will concentrate on the historically mined F Vein, infilling large gaps between phase 2019 holes aimed at defining the strike length and depth extent.
-Both of which are open.
-A second drill rig is planned for testing numerous other high-grade hits on different veins.
+Both of the latter are open.
+A second drill rig is planned for testing numerous other high-grade intercepts on different veins.
 The exact size of the program will be dependent on results, market conditions and Covid 19 restrictions.

-On February 20, 2020, the Company was recognized in the 2020 TSX Venture 50^{TM} as one of the top 50 performing companies on the TSX Venture Exchange.
-The TSX Venture 50^{TM} are the top 10 companies listed on the TSXV, in each of the five major industry sectors - mining, oil & gas, clean technology & life sciences, diversified industries and technology - based on three equally weighted criteria: market capitalization growth, share price appreciation and trading volume for the year ending December 31, 2019.
+On February 20, 2020, the Company was recognized in the 2020 TSX Venture 50TM as one of the top 50 performing companies on the TSX Venture Exchange.
+The TSX Venture 50TM are the top 10 companies listed on the TSXV, in each of the five major industry sectors - mining, oil & gas, clean technology & life sciences, diversified industries and technology - based on three equally weighted criteria: market capitalization growth, share price appreciation and trading volume for the year ending December 31, 2019.

-The Company commenced in March 2020, the maiden drill program for Copalito with a budgeted 3,000 metres program over approximately 25 holes with a budget of \$750,000, which will focus on the six veins mapped on surface.
+The Company commenced in March 2020, the maiden drill program for Copalito with a budgeted 3,000 meters program over approximately 25 holes with a budget of \$750,000.
+Drilling was focused on the six veins mapped on surface.
+Drilling was completed late October 2020, with a total of 4,153 meters having been drill with the final seven holes to be released in November 2020.